charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 style is very important to keeping code maintainable and easy to read
 - very useful style guide for airbnb & Javascript: https://github.com/airbnb/javascript
 	- refer to this throughout to answer questions on styling
+		##### styling for objects  see 3.1 in air bnb doc
+		- when using dynamic names, make sure to use computed property names that are not defined elsewhere outside of the object
+		- use property value shorthand: `obj = { skywalker, }` when skywalker is a variable already declared. don't give it a property name and then the value as the variable. just the value variable
+		- whats the better way to shallow copy objects?
+			- use the spread operator to make a copy `const copy = { ...original, c: 3};`
+				- this makes a copy of the original and adds the key c with prop 3
+		##### Styling for Arrays
+		- use the literal syntax for array creation because the array constructor only allows one argument and because Array global could be affected. *whatever that means lmao*
+		-